-Your policies and procedures demonstrate to auditors or prospective clients that you take security seriously and have a defined program within your company.
-Trying to develop and implement policies and procedures in a rush to meet a deadline for an audit will only lead to issues in the future.
+Your policies and procedures demonstrate to auditors or prospective clients that you take security seriously.
+They show you have a defined program within your company.
+But don’t try to develop and implement policies and procedures in a rush to meet a deadline for an audit.
+That will only lead to issues in the future.

-Having policies and procedures defined, communicated, and actively reviewed helps to not only engage your employees with the infosec program but secures your company at the same time.
+Having security policies and procedures defined, communicated, and actively reviewed helps to not only engage your employees with the infosec program but secures your company at the same time.

-It will never be a great time to start implementing an infosec program.
-It will be time-consuming, can cause unexpected costs, and can delay business.
-Many companies for the best possible time to implement something or want to try an implement everything quickly at one time.
-This usually leads to poor or short-lasting results.
+Don’t wait for the “perfect time.”
+Waiting or incorrect implementation will be time-consuming, can cause unexpected costs, and could delay business.
+Many companies wait for the best possible time to implement something.
+Or they want to try and implement everything quickly, all at once.
+Unfortunately, this usually leads to poor or short-lasting results.

 Start with your policies and procedures and go from there.
 Do not wait for the perfect time to implement your program because there is no perfect time.
 Starting with the first step of having policies and procedures will then lead you to grow and develop the program as your company scales.